Hunter College: Academics

 Hunter is organized into four schools: The School of Arts and Sciences, the School of Education, the School of the Health Professions, and the School of Social Work.
-The institution had an undergraduate admissions acceptance rate of 36% in Fall 2018.
+The institution had an undergraduate admissions acceptance rate of 54% in Fall 2025.
 Hunter offers over 120 undergraduate programs.
 These include 5 undergraduate certificates, 73 BA degree programs, 10 BS degree programs, and 25 bachelor's-to-master's joint degree programs.
 The college also offers over 100 graduate programs.

 Students at Hunter may study within the fields of fine arts, the humanities, the language arts, the sciences, the social sciences, and the applied arts and sciences, as well as in professional areas in accounting, education, health sciences, and nursing.
 Regardless of area of concentration, all undergraduate Hunter students are encouraged to have broad exposure to the liberal arts; Hunter was one of the first colleges in the nation to pass a 12-credit curriculum requirement for pluralism and diversity courses.

+Hunter's Asian American Studies Program was started in 1993 by Dr. Peter Kwong.
+Due to lack of institutional support, the program became effectively defunct in 2006, prompting students to organize a campaign called Coalition for the Revitalization of Asian American Studies at Hunter (CRAASH).
+Their efforts allowed the program to continue, although efforts for a full department and the option for a major still continue in 2026.

 Honors programs

 Hunter offers several honors programs, including the Macaulay Honors College and the Thomas Hunter Honors Program.
 The Macaulay Honors College, a CUNY-wide honors program, supports the undergraduate education of academically gifted students.
-University Scholars benefit from a full tuition scholarship (up to the value of in-state tuition only as of Fall 2013, effectively restricting it to NY state residents), personalized advising, early registration, access to internships, and study abroad opportunities.
+University Scholars benefit from a full tuition scholarship (up to the value of in-state tuition only as of fall 2013, effectively restricting it to NY state residents), personalized advising, early registration, access to internships, and study abroad opportunities.
 All scholars at Hunter are given the choice of either a free dormitory room at the Brookdale Campus for two years or a yearly stipend.

 The Thomas Hunter Honors Program offers topical interdisciplinary seminars and academic concentrations designed to meet students’ individual interests.
 The program is open to outstanding students pursuing a BA and is orchestrated under the supervision of an Honors Council.
 It can be combined with, or replace, a formal departmental major/minor.

 Hunter offers other honors programs, including Honors Research Training Programs and Departmental Honors opportunities, The Freshmen Honors Scholar Programs inclusive of the Athena Scholar program, Daedalus Scholar program, Muse Scholar program, Nursing Scholar program, Roosevelt Scholar program, and the Yalow Scholar program.

 In addition to these honors programs, several honors societies are based at Hunter, including Phi Beta Kappa (PBK).
 A small percentage of Hunter students are invited to join Hunter's Nu chapter of PBK, which has existed at the college since 1920.